-'Honour the Lord with thy substance, and with the firstfruits of all thine increase: so shall thy barns be filled with plenty and thy presses shall burst out with new wine' (Pr. iii.
-9, 10).
+'Honour the Lord with your wealth and with the firstfruits of all your produce; then your barns will be filled with plenty, and your vats will be bursting with wine' (Proverbs 3:9-10).

-'And thus did Hezekiah ... before the Lord His God, and in every work in the service of the house of God, and in the law, and in the commandments ... he did it with all his heart, and prospered' (2 Chr. xxi.
-20, 21).
+'Thus Hezekiah did ... before the Lord his God.
+And every work that he undertook in the service of the house of God and in accordance with the law and the commandments ... he did with all his heart, and prospered ' (2 Chronicles 31:20-21).